blackberry/blackberry.github.com/ndk/components.md

 <a name="Qt"/>
 **Qt**
 Qt is a cross-platform application and UI framework with APIs for C++ programming and Qt Quick for rapid UI creation.
-An initial port is available at [github.com/blackberry/Qt](http://github.com/blackberry/Qt).
+An initial port including QtCore, QtQuick and Lighthouse is available at [github.com/blackberry/Qt](http://github.com/blackberry/Qt).
 Also see [Qt.Nokia.Com](http://qt.nokia.com/products/)

 <a name="Boost"/>